cartologic/geonode-node-sample/README.md

 1. Node
 2. EJS template engine

-Please follow the below steps (on master branch to complete the workshop):
+Please follow the below steps:

 > The GeoNode instance you're using must have the CORS enabled for this to work.